If you’ve got persistent acid reflux, you know it can be a tough and uncomfortable experience.

 If you want to know how much sugar you should consume, the American Heart Association (AHA) has guidelines on the maximum daily sugar intake for adults:

 In my opinion, it’ll be better if you limit your consumption of sugar in your daily life.
 While sugar can provide you with energy for a while, too much sugar can lead to sugar crashes, leaving you feeling tired and lethargic.

 Besides making lifestyle changes, it’s important to make alterations to your diet too.
 If you know caffeine triggers your acid reflux or if you want to reduce the occurrence of acid reflux, these are some of the drinks you can go for:

-Avoid apple juice, pineapple juices and citrus beverages as these drinks are very acidic and can triggers your acid reflux.
-Instead opt for less acidic fruit juices like carrot juice and watermelon juice.
+AVOID apple juice, pineapple juices, and citrus beverages as these drinks are very acidic and can trigger your acid reflux.
+Instead, opt for less acidic fruit juices like carrot juice and watermelon juice.